 Repent, for the kingdom of heaven is at hand.
 (NASB) Matt.
 3:2

 Again we see that the expressions have the same sense.
 The only difference between the passages are the two expressions.
-This occurs in the Sermon on the Mount when Jesus says that the poor in spirit are blessed (Matt.
-5:3 and Luke 6:20).
-It occurs again in Matt 8:11 and Luke 13:29 about “reclining with Abraham” and then in Matt.
-11:11 and Luke 7:28 when Jesus was talking to His disciples about being the greatest in the kingdom.
-In Matthew 13, we discover that Jesus says that the kingdom currently includes true Christians and those who claim to be Christians since the kingdom is universal.
-But some day the false Christians will be removed from the kingdom.
+This occurs in the Sermon on the Mount when Jesus said that the poor in spirit are blessed (Matthew 5:3 and Luke 6:20).
+It occurs again in Matt 8:11 and Luke 13:29 about “reclining with Abraham.”
+It also occurs in Matthew 11:11 and Luke 7:28 when Jesus was talking to His disciples about being the greatest in the kingdom.
+In Matthew 13, we discover that Jesus said that the kingdom currently includes true Christians and those who claim to be Christians since the kingdom is universal.
+But someday the false Christians will be removed from the kingdom.

 God’s kingdom already exists now, will physically exist on the earth for 1,000 years at some time in the future, and will continue forever in the new heaven and new earth.
 It is eternal.
 There is no difference between the expressions kingdom of God and the kingdom of Heaven.
 The phrase Kingdom of Christ is used to refer to the same kingdom.
 Since the 1,000 year kingdom is initially given to Jesus, it can also be called the kingdom of Christ (Eph.
 5:5).
 The kingdom belongs to both the Father and to Jesus Christ.
 Jesus told the Pharisees that the kingdom even existed in their presence because He, as the king of the kingdom, was present among them (Luke 17:20-21).
 May the desire of our hearts be to share Jesus with others so that they may enter into the kingdom of God too!